POORY-AZARE/php.teamwork/README.md

 - Form 6 (POORYA ZARE JANAKBARI):newsletter_subscribers : Through this form, by subscribing to the website's newsletter, people will be informed of the latest news, offers, payment terms, and discounts, and will receive emails on a weekly or monthly basis.
 Provide links to related code files:
 ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/ReadData.php))  & link to the feature ([shell.hamk.fi](http://shell.hamk.fi/~poorya23000/php.teamwork/subscribe.php)) .

 - Form 7 (Amin Hamidi Younessi): car infomation : With this form, customers can submit their orders by information like car model, price, year of production, type, and the company who create the car.
-From below you can find link to the code file: ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/carinformation.php)) & the link for the shell.hamk
+From below you can find link to the code file: ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/carinformation.php)) & the link for the shell.hamk is

 ---